shunyaos/shunyaface/README.md

 # Shunyaface Library
-Updates : Project moved to https://shunyaos.github.io/shunyaface/
+Updates : Project documentation(beta) is on  https://shunyaos.github.io/shunyaface/

-Restrictions on usage relaxed it will work for few months for you .
+Restrictions on usage is relaxed it will work for few months for you .
 When you are sure and want to use it in a product .Please raise an issue .

 > Shunyaface is a face Detection/Recognition Library which simplifies face detection/recognition on devices which support Shunya OS.